Articles in this category

 • Shipping date: 25th of the month

-In this particular instance, if someone is to subscribe on the 14th of the month, customer will be on time and thus the next renewal will fall on the 1st of the after that.
-However, if customer is late and signs up beyond the cut off date (for example, 18th of the month) the first next renewal will be pushed for a month to the 1st of the month after the following (so the customer doesn't get charged twice in a short time period of 2-3 days).
+In this particular instance, if someone subscribes on the 14th of the month, the customer will be on time and thus the next renewal will fall on the 1st of the after that.
+However, if the customer is late and signs up beyond the cut-off date (for example, the 18th of the month) the first next renewal will be pushed for a month to the 1st of the month after the following (so the customer doesn't get charged twice in a short time period of 2-3 days).

-It might sound confusing, but the cut offs are indeed simple and very powerful as they will prevent you from billing customers in short time span twice.
+It might sound confusing, but the cut-offs are indeed simple and very powerful as they will prevent you from billing customers in a short time span twice.
 Thus it's essential for you to get them figured out as well.

 Did you find this resource helpful?